pigytoken/pigy-delegation/oracle/ReadMe.md

 3. Compare the addresses to the table above.

-See [how the oracles were created](build/ReadMe.md) for the step-by-step recipe that was used to bulid the oracles.
+See [how the oracles were created](build/ReadMe.md) for the step-by-step recipe that was used to build the oracles.

 Reading the Oracle Datum